kootoopas/ivcalc-summer16-refactoring-attempt/ADDITIONALTODOS.md

 secondary
 ---------

-wrap whole js code in closure
-prefix ids and classes to avoid collision with other existing ones upon embedding reduce dropdown focus to one click (two required currently) maybe find a more accesible way to display end message? i.e have ranges of allowed stat values near input fields.
+add scoped styles to improve embedding prefix ids and classes to avoid collision with other existing ones upon embedding reduce dropdown focus to one click (two required currently) maybe find a more accessible way to display end message? i.e have ranges of allowed stat values near input fields.
-Resolve ie8 issues (proly reserved words are being used as variable names)
+Resolve ie8 issues (probably reserved words are being used as variable names?)

 figure out how compression works move compressed and decompressed data to files

-add dist tasks: which allow embeddability (all source dumped into one html file like the original) `c += $('med0-0').value+','; ----> c = $('med0-0').value + ',' +`
+add dist tasks: which allow embedding (all source dumped into one html file like the original) `c += $('med0-0').value+','; ----> c = $('med0-0').value + ',' +`